cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 Additionally, we offer a possibility for uploading files (e.g. configuration files) as well as providing a URL from which the files are copied and stored automatically.

-You can check the status of current connections `here <../status.html#capture>`_.
+You can check the status of current connections in :ref:`status-capture`.
 For more details on how autofill works you can go to the tutorial for :doc:`creating an analysis <../tutorials/create>`.

 ..
 TODO link to file upload tutorial